Exploring the physics behind the non-thermal emission from star-forming galaxies detected in gamma rays: The Luminosity--SFR relation

 Eleven galaxies in our sample (\object{M31}, \object{NGC 253}, \object{SMC}, \object{M33}, \object{LMC}, \object{NGC 2146}, \object{NGC 2403}, \object{M82}, \object{NGC 3424}, \object{Arp 299}, \object{Arp 220}) have fluxes at 150~MHz available in the literature.
 For NGC~1068 we take the flux at 145~MHz and the spectral index given by \citet{Kuehr1981}, and extrapolate the flux to 150~MHz.
 In all cases, we derive the corresponding luminosities at this frequency ($L_\mathrm{150\, MHz}$) using the K20 distances.
 We report these values in Table~\ref{tabledata}, together with the respective references.
 In the cases of M31 and Arp~299, we assumed a typical flux error of 10\%.

 A power-law fit to the data, $L_{\mathrm{150 MHz}}=A \dot{M}_*^m$, yields a value of $m = 0.98 \pm 0.13$ and $\log{A} = 21.7 \pm 0.15$, with a dispersion of 0.5~dex.
-Different works studied this correlation using much larger samples \citep{calistro2017,Read2018, Smith2020}, where the reported values are between 1.07 \citep{Gurkan2018} and 1.37 \citep{Wang2019} for this correlation slope.
-The differences found are mainly attributed to the diverse characteristics of the samples, and the different SFR estimation methods \citep{calistro2017,Read2018, Wang2019}.
-On lower right panel of Fig.~\ref{fig: corr} we show the derived $L_\mathrm{150 MHz}$--SFR correlation together with that estimated by \citet{Wang2019} and \citet{Gurkan2018}.
+On the lower right panel of Fig.~\ref{fig: corr} we show the derived $L_\mathrm{150 MHz}$--SFR correlation, together with those estimated by \citet{Wang2019} and \citet{Gurkan2018}.
+Different works studied this correlation using much larger samples \citep{calistro2017,Read2018, Smith2020}, reporting values are between $m = 1.07$ \citep{Gurkan2018} and 1.37 \citep{Wang2019}.
+Our slope is compatible with that of \citet{Gurkan2018} but our data points fall systematically below the fit of these authors.
+Given the precision of radio data, this points to a systematic difference in the SFRs whose origin may be the different estimators used (UV--IR proxies in our case, multiwavelength photometric fits in theirs).
+Indeed these authors state that the SFRs provided by their method differ in $\sim 0.2$~dex from those obtained from H$\alpha$ luminosities, which are in general agreement with ours (see K20).
+A correction of 0.2~dex in SFR to their fit would bring it into agreement with our data, strongly suggesting that the difference in SFR estimation methods is responsible for this systematic departure.
+Regarding \citet{Wang2019}, the value that they report is derived from a sample using only galaxies above their completeness limit ($\dot{M}_* \approx 3\, \mathrm{M}_\odot\, \mathrm{yr}^{-1}$).
+Their best fit using all the data, which has better statistics due to the larger number of galaxies at low SFRs, has a lower slope of $m \approx 1.1$ in better agreement with ours.
 Although the 150~MHz data are not homogeneous because the fluxes were obtained from different surveys, and with different criteria for the flux density integration, they deserve to be studied because they provide unique constraints to the properties of non-thermal emission of SFGs.
 We will keep in mind this caveat when interpreting results based on these data.